1920s Men’s Fashion Guide: Style of the Roaring Decade

 No longer the exclusive domain of the well-heeled, stylish suits graced the shoulders of citizens from all walks of life.
 The democratization of fashion had commenced.

-In an era without social media, department store catalogs played the role of influencers.
+In an era without social media, department store catalogs were influencers.
 Distributed far and wide, these catalogs were the rural man’s ticket to cosmopolitan chic.
-The seeds of individualism in fashion were thus sown in the very fabric of America’s heartland.
+Thus, the seeds of individualism in fashion were sown in the very fabric of America’s heartland.

 Formalwear: 1920s Men’s Suits